 - Governing Law

 Terms and conditions should be easily accessible.
 In many cases, they are placed in a position that requires the user to read and accept them before using the product.
 In this scenario, the terms should be clear, concise, and easy to use.

 Terms of service agreements should be one of the first documents presented to customers to establish the nature of the relationship.

 If you need help understanding how to write terms of service agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.